nataliatesarova/project-four/README.md

 Enable sharing of recipes directly via social media.

 ## Features

 ### Navigation bar

 The Navigation Bar is prominently positioned at the top of the page, with the navigation links aligned to the left side.
 When a user is logged in, certain links undergo changes; for instance, the Login transforms into Logout, "Register" link changes to "Add New Recipe," and a "MyProfile" link is added.
 For smaller screen sizes, a hamburger menu is utilized to display the navigation links.

 ### Homepage

 The homepage is accessible to all users, even without registration or logging in.
 It features recipe cards displaying a featured image, recipe title, author, and creation date.
 A "View More Details" button, allows all users to explore the recipes.
 The home and subsequent pages have the capacity to display a maximum of 9 cards.

 ### Recipe details

 Registered and logged in users are able to view, edit, comment and like recipes.
 Users not registered or logged in will only be able to view recipe details, without the ability to edit, comment or like.

 ### Registered login

 During registration the user must complete all the required fields: username, first name, last name, email, password, and password confirmation.
 Login requires the entering of both the email and password fields.
 After logging in the user will be redirected to the main page with recipes.

 ### Add new recipe

 The registered and logged in user will have the option to add a recipe by clicking on the ‘Add new recipe’ option on the navigation bar.
 The user must enter the fields for Title, Description, Ingredients and Method.
 If the user does not enter all off these fields and click the submission ‘Create Recipe’ button a ‘Please fill in this field’ prompt will appear.
 Submitting an image is optional.
 If no image is submitted a default tomato image will be displayed.
 The user can designate the recipe post as draft or published and the click the ‘Create Recipe’ button, which will return the user to the homepage with the appearance of a ‘Recipe created successfully’ notice.
 Draft posts allows the admin to plan publication date and help with editing before publication.
 If the user designates the recipe as published, admin must first approve it before the recipe appears to the public.
 The user can delete or edit their own recipe.
 If the delete button is clicked the user is prompted with the conirmation message 'Are you sure you want to delete this recipe?' and given option to proceed with deletion or cancel.
 If 'cancel' is selected the user is returned to the recipe edit page.
 If deletion is selected the user is returned to the homepage and presented with mesage 'Recipe name of recipe was deleted successfully'.

 ### User profile

 When the user logs in the 'My Profile' tab appears in the Navbar.
 On clicking 'My Profile' the profile detail page opens where the profile pic, name, username,user bio and user history can be viewed.
 User history shows when the profile was created and last edited.

 The profile can be edited with clicking of the action edit icon.
 It is not mandatory to fill in any fields on the profile, and if no profile pic is uploaded a default smiley face is displayed.
 The profile pic is displayed when a user published a comment.

 ### Log out

 On clicking 'Log Out' the user is redirected to the homepage where the recipes can be viewed, and with option to register and login.

 ### Log in

 On logging in the user is given the message 'Welcome, you are now logged in'

 ### Comment on recipes

 On posting a comment the logged in user is presented with the message 'Your comment has been created successfully.
 It will be visible once the admin approves.'

 Once the comment has been checked and approved by the admin it will be visible.

+# Testing

+## Testing of user stories

+### User Authentication and Profiles

+#### Registration Form (Must Have)

+Acceptance Criteria:
+Fields for username, name, email, and password must be present in the registration form.
+Upon successful submission, a new user account is created.
+Test Cases:
+Validate presence and functionality of required fields in the registration form.
+Test successful creation of a new user account after form submission.

+All tests passed

+#### Secure Login (Must Have)

+Acceptance Criteria:
+Users can securely log in using their email and password.
+Test Cases:
+Verify secure login functionality using valid user credentials.
+Test failed login attempts with incorrect credentials.

+All tests passed

+### Profile Page (Could Have)

+Acceptance Criteria:
+Registered users can access their profile page for viewing and editing.
+Test Cases:
+Validate user access to the profile page after login.
+Test user ability to view and edit profile information.

+All tests passed

+### Recipe Management

+#### Creating Recipes (Must Have)

+Acceptance Criteria:
+Registered users can create new recipes with title, ingredients, description, method, and images.
+Test Cases:
+Verify successful creation of new recipes with all required details.
+Test visibility of newly created recipes in the user's profile.

+All tests passed

+#### Editing and Deleting Recipes (Must Have)

+Acceptance Criteria:
+Logged-in users can edit and delete their created recipes.
+Test Cases:
+Test modification of recipe details (title, ingredients, description, method, images).
+Test successful deletion of created recipes.

+All tests passed

+#### Browsing and Viewing Recipes (Must Have)

+Acceptance Criteria:
+All users can browse recipes and view their complete details.
+Test Cases:
+Validate the ability to browse and access complete recipe details.
+Test page navigation and ensure display of necessary information.

+All tests passed

+#### Pagination for Recipe Browsing (Should Have)

+Acceptance Criteria:
+Users can view a maximum of 9 recipes per page and navigate between pages.
+Test Cases:
+Verify that the maximum number of recipes per page is displayed.
+Test navigation between pages for seamless browsing.

+All tests passed

+### Interaction with Recipes

+#### Liking Recipes (Should Have)

+Acceptance Criteria:
+Logged-in users can like recipes and view the number of likes.
+Test Cases:
+Verify the ability of logged-in users to like recipes.
+Test the accurate display of the number of likes for each recipe.

+All tests passed

+#### Posting Comments on Recipes (Should Have)

+Acceptance Criteria:
+Registered users can post comments on recipes.
+Test Cases:
+Test that only registered and logged in users have the ability to post comments on recipes.
+Validate that posted comments appear correctly under respective recipes.

+All tests passed

+### Admin Panel and Content Management

+#### Admin Login (Must Have)

+Acceptance Criteria:
+Superuser/admin can securely log in to the admin panel using admin credentials.
+Test Cases:
+Verify secure login functionality for the admin panel using valid admin credentials.
+Test unsuccessful login attempts with incorrect admin credentials.

+All tests passed

+#### Managing Users (Must Have)

+Acceptance Criteria:
+Admins can access a list of all users and manage user accounts.
+Test Cases:
+Validate admin access to the list of all users.
+Test admin actions for managing user accounts (edit/delete).

+All tests passed

+#### Managing Recipes (Must Have)

+Acceptance Criteria:
+Admins can edit/delete any recipe on the site.
+Test Cases:
+Verify admin ability to edit/delete any recipe on the site.
+Test that changes made by the admin reflect correctly.

+All tests passed

+#### Moderating Comments (Should Have)

+Acceptance Criteria:
+Admins can review, approve, moderate, block, edit, or delete comments.
+Test Cases:
+Validate admin actions for comment moderation (approve, edit, delete, block).
+Test that comments are appropriately moderated according to admin actions.

+All tests passed

+#### Viewing Likes for Recipes (Should Have)

+Acceptance Criteria:
+Admins can track trends and popular recipes based on likes.
+Test Cases:
+Verify admin access to view likes for recipes.
+Ensure accuracy in tracking and displaying popular recipes based on likes.

+All tests passed

+# Bugs

+# Technologies

+# Deployment

+# Credits

+# Acknowledgments